-In addition, local government has invested in an extensive new public transportation system that serves the local working population and tourists alike.
+In addition, an extensive public transportation system serves the local working population and tourists alike.
 This includes the Gautrain rapid rail system that connects Johannesburg with Pretoria and the O. R. Tambo International Airport, moving Jo'burg steadily toward its goal of being—as the city’s government is eager to brand it—“a world-class African city."

 Recommended Fodor’s Video

 - The Magaliesberg7 Listings